mohamed-ebrahim-hamed/emotion-detection-project/README.md

 Predictions may include multiple emotions for a single sentence.

-For best results, avoid very short or ambiguous inputs.
+For best results, please avoid very short or ambiguous inputs.

 🔮 Future Improvements